refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 gmetric expire invalid metric: [mailist](https://sourceforge.net/p/ganglia/mailman/message/23458211/): add a finite int for -d flag in gmetric cli.
 Also see [this post](https://qingwen-chen.blogspot.com/2011/03/remove-unused-metrics-from-ganglia.html)

 GPU monitoring part, from beginning, I was thinking about incoporate nvidia plugin for ganglia [github](https://github.com/ganglia/gmond_python_modules/tree/master/gpu/nvidia).
 But the solution is too invasive and no guranteen on the sucess based on search results in the internet.
 So finally I decided to write a small script to collect gpu data given by nvidia-smi and send them to gmond by gmetric command.
 Just as what I have done on cpu temperature.

+The default apt package for ganglia webfront has no default view of cluster, fix by [this](https://bugs.launchpad.net/ubuntu/+source/ganglia-web/+bug/1822048) and reported by [this issue](https://github.com/ganglia/ganglia-web/issues/324).

 ### ELK